What Your Board Needs to Know About Individual Donations

 Nominal Gifts- These are donations you receive from anyone, even if they lack passion for your cause.
 On Saturday morning, members of the baseball league solicit funds outside the supermarket.
 While you lack baseball passion, the kids are cute.
 You give five dollars.

 Annual- Annual gifts reflect connections.
-Your nonprofit send a solicitation letter from everyone associated with the organization.
+Your nonprofit sends a solicitation letter from everyone associated with the organization.
 You meet with donors with the potential for larger donations face-to-face.
 Annual appeals help nonprofits identify people who actually contribute dollars to your cause.
-The goal of annual appeal drives is to identify new and upgrade existing donors, rather than money.
+The goal of annual appeal drives is to identify new and upgrade existing donors rather than money.

-Special Events- Your organization holds an event, like a gala ball, intimate dinner, or educational workshop.
+Special Events—Your organization holds an event, such as a gala ball, intimate dinner, or educational workshop.
 You request an entry fee and additional donations during the event.
 You consider your special events successful if the organization makes 50 percent or more of the event’s cost.
 Events deepen relationships and connect people in your community with each other.
 When done well, they educate people about your cause and raise money.

 The following three forms of individual donations involve greater effort, relationships, and rewards.
 They focus on donors who give consistently to the organization.